ERNICommunity/csharp-coding-conventions/Coding-Conventions.md

 private static readonly myLock = new Object();
 ```

+## Regions
+Do not use `#region` blocks.
+Regions are made for hiding the code.
+Our code deserves not to be hidden, we are proud of it.

 ## Commenting conventions
 Use XML comments (eg, `///<summary>...</summary>`) for documenting methods, classes and interfaces.